-The worst part of a multi-family vacation is often splitting the expenses.
+The worst part of a multi-family vacation is often sharing the expenses.
 If one person feels they’re paying too much, that can sour the entire trip for everyone.
 So what’s the fairest way to split vacation rental costs?
 And how can travel insurance help?

 The simplest way to split a three-family vacation rental is in thirds, of course, even if each family is a different size.
 This works if everyone is pretty relaxed about money.
-Or, you can offer other compensation, such as giving the single traveler/smallest family the master bedroom.
+You can offer other compensation to make things fair, such as giving the single traveler/smallest family the master bedroom.

-But wait — who’s going to pay the remaining $215 for the two nights sister C’s bedroom is empty?
+But who’s going to pay the remaining $215 for the two nights sister C’s bedroom is empty?
 And will sister A agree to pay fully half the cost of the beach house just because her family is the largest?
-Argh, this is harder than it looks.
+This is harder than it looks.

 Another method for splitting vacation expenses is to treat it like an all-inclusive resort: There’s a set rate per adult, with kids half-price and babies free.
 So, with 5 adults and 3 kids sharing a $3,000 beach house… whoa, now we’re getting into algebra.
 If 5x + 3(.5x) = 3,000, each adult must pay $461.50 for the week, plus about $231 for each kid.
 Fair, right?

 Well, now the family of five is paying even more than half of the house costs: a total of $1615.
 And that presents its own problem.
 Is it fair for the largest family to essentially subsidize the cost of a vacation for everyone else?
 The single sister gets all the benefits of a big, beautiful beach house for a super-low weekly rate, after all.